-With the advent of automation, humans’ role has become to do what computers cannot.
-Many more white-collar workers—perhaps all of them—will end up “working with data” to some extent.
-This course for managers and workers without a strong quantitative background introduces a range of skills and applications related to critical thinking in such areas as forecasting, population measurement, set theory and logic, causal impact and attribution, scientific reasoning and the danger of cognitive biases.
+This course is for managers and workers without a strong quantitative background.
+It introduces a range of skills and applications related to data literacy for digital transformations and critical thinking in such areas as forecasting, population measurement, set theory and logic, causal impact and attribution, scientific reasoning and the danger of cognitive biases.
 There are no prerequisites beyond high-school mathematics; this course has been designed to be approachable for everyone.

 This course is a vital first step in the data literacy journey, and the one that introduces the most vital and basic skills of the effective 21st century professional or leader.
 Working with data is not just about manipulating software tools : it is first and foremost about effective reasoning, using all available information.
 As such, this course loads the key “software” into the most vital hardware of the business - the human professional, enabling them to reason effectively with data, and thus realise the value that data analytics promises, deriving more reliable and correct insights and making better decisions.